 It’s important to be upfront about any medical conditions when applying for life insurance.
 Failing to disclose a pre-existing condition could result in your policy being denied or canceled.
 Working with a knowledgeable independent insurance agent can help you find a policy that fits your needs and budget.

-Is AFib Considered heart disease for Life Insurance?
+Is AFib Considered a Heart Disease for Life Insurance?

 Atrial fibrillation (AFib) is a type of heart disease, but how it’s classified by life insurance companies can vary.
 Some insurance companies may classify AFib as a type of heart disease and apply underwriting guidelines accordingly.
 Other insurers may view AFib as a separate condition that has different risk factors and may assess it differently.